 Issues to be aware of with valuation

 Valuation coverage from a local or long-distance moving company is in no way a replacement for physical moving insurance from a traditional insurance company.
-There are a few aspects about valuation that you should be aware of.
+There are a few aspects of valuation that you should be aware of.

-\You need to understand that insured movers who use valuation are typically not liable for items that have extraordinary value that you know is worth more than $100 per pound.
+\You need to understand that insured movers who use valuation are typically not liable for items that have an extraordinary value that you know is worth more than $100 per pound.
 Keep this in mind if you have decided to entrust anything that you would consider extraordinary with your moving company.

 Also, neither released value nor full value protection options cover natural disasters.

 The role of third-party insurance is to provide absolutely full coverage on your belongings from a completely different provider than the movers you’ve hired.

 For example, when you get reimbursed $.60 per pound per item under a moving company’s RVP, the insurance company will reimburse the additional $.40 per pound.